techfolios/template/README.md

-# TechFolios Template
+# Professional Portfolio

-For details on how to use this template, please see https://techfolios.github.io.
+For details on this professional portfolio, please see https://techfolios.github.io.